Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Implementation

-We follow the training strategy of MMAudio; we jointly used both text-video-audio and text-audio paired datasets for training.
-Specifically, we used VGGSound~\citep{chen2020vggsound} as a text-video-audio dataset, while Clotho~\citep{drossos2020clotho}, AudioCaps~\citep{kim2019audiocaps}, and WavCaps~\citep{mei2024wavcaps} were used as text-audio datasets.
+\paragraph*{Training dataset.} We follow the training strategy of MMAudio, jointly using text-video-audio and text-audio paired datasets.
+Specifically, we used VGGSound~\cite{chen2020vggsound} as a text-video-audio dataset, while Clotho~\cite{drossos2020clotho}, AudioCaps~\cite{kim2019audiocaps}, and WavCaps~\cite{mei2024wavcaps} were used as text-audio datasets.
 From each audio clip, we sampled a four-second audio segment as $x^{\mathrm{tgt}}$ and another one as $x^{\mathrm{cond}}$ so that the two segments do not overlap.
+With this adjacent split, the two non-overlapping segments are more likely to share acoustic context (\eg, environment and recording conditions).
 We also extracted a video segment corresponding to $x^{\mathrm{tgt}}$ as a conditional video $V$ when the data came from VGGSound; otherwise, we set the pretrained empty token of MMAudio as $V$.
 Then, the sampled clips were used to compute the flow $u_{\theta, \psi} \brc*{x^{\mathrm{tgt}}_t, t, V, \varnothing, x^{\mathrm{cond}}}$, and $\psi$ is optimized by minimizing the flow-matching loss.
+Importantly, we use non-overlapping segments to encourage the audio-conditioned branch to extract higher-level acoustic cues (\eg, environment, timbre, recording conditions) that are shared across the video.

+\paragraph{Design rationale for non-overlapping training pairs.} Our goal at inference is to suppress re-generation of the \emph{mixture of previously generated tracks for the same time window}.
+To instantiate \PMabbr, we introduce an audio-conditioned branch to predict $u_{\theta,\psi}(x_t, t, V, \varnothing, x^{\mathrm{cond}})$, which provides the flow direction induced by the conditioning audio.
+In Eq.~\eqref{eq:nag}, this audio-conditioned estimator is applied with a negative sign.
+This yields a repulsive guidance that steers the sampling trajectory away from making the sample more consistent with the conditioning audio.

+During training, we optimize the audio-conditioned branch to follow the audio condition (positive guidance), \ie, to generate audio consistent with the acoustic cues in $x^{\mathrm{cond}}$ while remaining grounded in $V$.
+We sample $(x^{\mathrm{tgt}}, x^{\mathrm{cond}})$ from non-overlapping segments of the same clip to encourage the branch to capture shared \emph{acoustic context} (e.g., environment, timbre, and recording conditions) that is more likely to be shared within a video.
+In practice, this clip-level context provides a useful signal for repelling components already present in previous tracks at inference, while avoiding a degenerate solution that copies the conditioning waveform.
+This is a good match for NAG because the branch is used \emph{negatively}: it only needs to identify directions that would increase consistency with $x^{\mathrm{cond}}$, which we then subtract during sampling.